 There were many reasons that no one in the hospital business, or any other business, wanted to take this on.
 We were told that the two hospitals were experiencing operational losses, and no working capital was being given to the new privatized owners.
 The aging hospitals and the LSU School of Medicine in Shreveport were estimated to need $150 million in deferred maintenance expenses.

 Five years to the day, the hospitals that we received from the State in 2013, with no working capital and regular operational losses, are being handed to the new partnership operating in the black, with a credit facility of $30 million and an increasing base of commercially insured patients.
+These commercially insured patients have been critical to the hospitals’ survival.
+We took legal steps to protect them.
 The employee pools in both Shreveport and Monroe, at risk five years ago, now are growing.
 Improvements totaling tens of millions of dollars have been placed into both hospitals, each of which has dramatically increased quality and patient satisfaction outcomes.

 To achieve a financial turnaround, we have realigned hospital operations to reflect modern best practices, renegotiated contracts, and streamlined collections, which resulted in a revenue increase of $100 million annually.
 All of this allowed us to withstand State budget cuts, and without that additional revenue, the new Ochsner LSU Health System partnership would be instantly insolvent.
 While the State instituted cuts, we were able to provide over $900 million to the State in new revenue through federal matches and savings, more than any other privatized system in the state, according to the economic impact study of privatization by Dr. Loren Scott.